 home

-to the little Austin 7.
-The 'Minor' used a four cylinder version of an engine designed
+answer to the little Austin 7.
+The 'Minor' used a four cylinder version of an

-modified version of the 'Hornet' engine but in a much improved chassis developed
+used a modified version of the 'Hornet' engine but in a much improved

-specialist coachbuilders but, although it enjoyed some competition success, the
+bodywork from specialist coachbuilders but, although it enjoyed some

-'F' type owners would later be thankful as Hornets were a useful source of spares.
+'F' type owners would later see Hornets as a useful source of spares!

 photo photo photo photo photo photo